troyhacks/MoonLight/docs/moonlight/nodes.md

 ## Supporting ☸️ Nodes
 🚧

-### ArtNet ☸️
+### Art-Net ☸️

-This node sends the content of the Lights array in ArtNet compatible packages to an ArtNet controller specified by the IP address provided.
+This node sends the content of the Lights array in Art-Net compatible packages to an Art-Net controller specified by the IP address provided.

-* Controller IP: The last segment of the IP address within your local network, of the the hardware ArtNet controller.
+* Controller IP: The last segment of the IP address within your local network, of the the hardware Art-Net controller.
-* Throttle Speed: set the max frames per second ArtNet packages are send out (also all the other nodes will run at this speed).
+* Throttle Speed: set the max frames per second Art-Net packages are send out (also all the other nodes will run at this speed).

 Example of compatible controllers can be found [here](https://moonmodules.org/hardware/).
-Both ArtNet LED controllers and ArtNet DMX controllers can be used as output.
+Both Art-Net LED controllers and Art-Net DMX controllers can be used as output.

 The node supports this setup:
 ```cpp